 If promoters don’t take part in the buyback process, it increases the holdings of the promoters and thus, prevents a potential takeover by rivals.
 It also provides the management/company with greater control and improves the decision-making process, as there are fewer shares owned by the public.
 For example, to address issues related to decision-making, Google created two classes of shares, one with voting rights and another without voting rights.

 Dividends return cash to all shareholders while a share buyback returns cash to self-selected shareholders only.
 So when a company pays a dividend, everyone receives cash according to the proportion of their shareholding whether they need cash or not.
-However, in case of a share buyback, investors decide whether they want to take part in the process or not.
+However, in the case of a share buyback, investors decide whether they want to take part in the process or not.
 This also gives them the option of changing their shareholding pattern.

 A higher EPS would lower the P/E ratio, which is looked at positively in the stock market.
 Thus, a higher EPS coupled with a lower P/E ratio and higher ROA should have an overall positive impact on the stock price.